Elemnto56/Intextual_File_Lang/docs/rawtext.md

 # RawText
-RawText, is short for "Rawness of Intext", or "Raw is a Really Awful Way to Write in Intext".
+RawText, is short for "Rawness of Intext", or "raw is a ``R``eally `A`wful ``W``ay to write in In``Text``".
 What it stands for is up to what you want it to be.
 RawText will in the future will have multiple things implemented into it, and each with a version number, will be tracked.

 ### RawAST
 **🛈 v0.6.1-pre and above only**